unctarheel87/Finance-App/README.md

 ## Concept
 * Data visulizations built using `D3.js`.
-* Retirement progress calculator written in pure javascript.
+* Retirement progress calculator written in pure `javascript`.
-* Budget page using `mongoDB` on the backend and `jQuery` for dynamic rendering.
+* Budget page uses `mongoDB` on the backend and `jQuery` for dynamic rendering.